filobot/docs/modules/anti-spam.md

 # About the module

-This module will sanction those users who send too many messages in a short time or identical messages in a short time..
+This module will sanction those users who send too many messages in a short time or identical messages in a short time.

 > We recommend using this module if you manage a community.
 {.is-success}